astropy/astropy-APEs/APE24.rst

 timeline for each step, as laid out in `An Overview Of the Peer Review Process`_.
 For example, editor is expected to find reviewers within 2-3 weeks and a peer review should be completed within 3 weeks after that.
-This is to ensure that the package maintainer have a good experience with the review and things do not languish over a long period of time.
+This is to ensure that the package maintainers have a good experience with the review and things do not languish over a long period of time.

 Generally, the editor role should not take a huge amount of time, *but* it is